-2. Using a 7/16" wrench, remove the four bolts that hold the top flue collar to the top cast.
+Using a 7/16" wrench, remove the four bolts that hold the top flue collar to the top cast.
 Be careful not to drop the bolt and washers into the stove.
 Remove the flue collar and place off to the side.

-3. Using a 7/16" wrench, reach through the top opening where the flue collar was removed from and remove the top two bolts and washers holding the rear flue plate in and place off to the side.
+Using a 7/16" wrench, reach through the top opening where the flue collar was removed from and remove the top two bolts and washers holding the rear flue plate in and place off to the side.

-4. Loosen the bottom two bolts and washers out of rear flue plate until the plate is free.
+Loosen the bottom two bolts and washers out of rear flue plate until the plate is free.

 Remove rear flue plate and place to side.

 Leave bottom two bolts in place.

-5. Hold bottom two bolts in place and position flue collar into rear exit position.
+4. Hold bottom two bolts in place and position flue collar into rear exit position.
 Hand tighten bottom two bolts slightly, do not fully tighten yet.

 - Insert top two bolts with washers into top two threaded holes of flue plate.
-Fully tighten all four bolts. - 7.
-Before placing the flue plate onto the top of the stove, fold a paper towel into an approximately
+Fully tighten all four bolts. - 6.
+Place the flue plate on top opening.
+Align screw holes, install bolts and washers and tighten down with 7/16" wrench.